jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JCS-for-Elasticsearch-Service-Terms-SLA.md

 **3. Miscellaneous**

-JD Cloud has the right to make adjustments to partial service indicators of the Service Level Agreement according to changes at the time moment, and promptly release announcements on JD Cloud official website of [www.jdcloud.com](https://www.jdcloud.com/index), or send e-mails or written notices to notify users of the modified contents.
+JD Cloud & AI has the right to make adjustments to partial service indicators of the Service Level Agreement according to changes at the time moment, and promptly release announcements on JD Cloud & AI official website of [www.jdcloud.com](https://www.jdcloud.com/index), or send e-mails or written notices to notify users of the modified contents.